Workplace communication is ever-evolving.

 So, what can teams do with Artwork Flow?
 Here are 3 ways how.

-The next time someone asks for a previous version of the artwork, it’s as quick as a finger-snap to call up the file from the packaging asset library.
+So, the next time someone asks for a previous version of the artwork, it’s as quick as a finger-snap to call up the file from the packaging asset library.

 Contributors can also annotate or drop a comment on the artwork file and give quick feedback.